-- installing, commissioning, using, handling, storing, decommissioning and dismantling the plant - hazards and risks associated with using the plant - testing or inspections to be carried out - systems of work and competency of users necessary for the plant to be used safely - emergency procedures if there is a malfunction.
+- installing, commissioning, using, handling, storing, decommissioning and dismantling the plant - hazards and risks associated with using the plant, and the identified controls that need to be included in the manufacture of the plant - testing or inspections to be carried out - · systems of work and competency of users necessary for the plant to be used safely - emergency procedures if there is a malfunction.

 If the manufacturer tells the designer there are safety issues with the design, the designer should revise the information to take account of these concerns, or they could tell the manufacturer in writing why revisions are not needed.
-Designer information that can be provided to the manufacturer is in Table 9.
+Designer information that can be provided to the manufacturer is in Table 8.

-Designer information that can be provided to the manufacturer Manufacturing plant specific conditions relating to the method of manufacture instructions for fitting or refitting plant parts and their correct location instruction where hot or cold parts or material may create a risk specifications of material
+Designer information that can be provided to the manufacturer Manufacturing plant specific conditions relating to the method of manufacture instructions for fitting or refitting plant parts and their correct location instruction where hot or cold parts or material may create a risk specifications of material specifications for components e.g. ergonomically designed controls wiring diagrams specifications for proprietary items (eg electric motors) component specifications including drawings and tolerances assembly drawings assembly procedures including specific tools or equipment to be used manufacturing processes details of hazards presented by materials during manufacturing safety outcomes for programming.
+Transporting, handling and dimensions and weight handling instructions

-Designer information on that can be provided to the manufacturer wiring diagrams specifications for proprietary items (eg electric motors) component specifications including drawings and tolerances assembly drawings assembly procedures including specific tools or equipment to be used manufacturing processes details of hazards presented by materials during manufacturing Transporting, handling and storing plant safety outcomes for programming. dimensions and weight handling instructions conditions for storage.
-Installing and commissioning plant exposure to dangerous parts before installing guards lifting procedures plant interacting with people plant interacting with other plant stability during installation the proposed method for installing and commissioning using special tools, jigs, fixtures and appliances necessary to minimise risk during installation concealed installations environmental factors affecting installation and commissioning Using, inspecting and testing plant environmental factors affecting installation and commissioning. intended uses for the plant including prohibited uses operating procedures safe entry and exit requirements for maintenance and repair emergency situations exposure to hazardous chemicals how environmental conditions affect using the plant the results or documentation of tests carried out on the plant and design de-commissioning, dismantling and disposing of plant known leftover risks that cannot be eliminated or sufficiently minimised by design details of control measures to further minimise the risks associated with plant information on administrative control measures
+Designer information that can be provided to the manufacturer storing plant conditions for storage.
+Installing and commissioning risks from exposure to dangerous parts before guards are installed plant Iifting procedures plant interacting with people plant interacting with other plant stability during installation the proposed method for installing and commissioning using special tools, jigs, fixtures and appliances necessary to minimise risk during installation concealed installations environmental factors affecting installation and commissioning that may present risk.
+Using, inspecting, testing and intended uses for the plant including prohibited uses decommissioning operating procedures plant safe entry and exit requirements for maintenance and repair emergency situations hazardous exposures including chemicals, exhausts, light, heat, noise, biological exposures how environmental conditions affect using the plant the results or documentation of tests carried out on the plant and design de-commissioning, dismantling and disposing of plant known leftover risks that cannot be eliminated or sufficiently minimised by design details of control measures to further minimise the risks associated with plant information on administrative control measures requirements for special tools needed to use or maintain plant. formation that should be provided to the manufacturer